saikal12/discount/README.md

 # Discount Management API
-This project provides an API for managing user, verification from email, discounts, user profiles, orders, and system logs.
-It is built with Django and Django REST Framework (DRF).
+This project provides an API for managing users, verification through email, discounts, user profiles, orders, and system logs.
+It is built using Django and Django REST Framework (DRF), offering various features to manage both the user and order-related functionality.

 ## Features
+***User Management*** <br>
+User registration with email verification.<br>
+Login and sign-up processes with email verification to ensure secure access.<br>
 ***User Profile Management:*** View and manage user profiles.<br>
 ***Cart Discount Calculation:*** Automatically calculate the best discounts for a user's cart.<br>
 ***Order History:*** Retrieve a user's order history.<br>
 ***System Logs:*** View actions performed in the system for audit and debugging purposes.<br>
 ***Order Management:*** Manage orders using a RESTful interface.<br>
+***CRUD for Users & Their Roles:***<br>
+The API supports full CRUD (Create, Read, Update, Delete)<br> functionality for managing users and their roles.
+Admins can modify user permissions, assign roles, and update profile details via the API.<br>
+***Login & Sign-Up with Email Verification:***<br>
+Users can sign up and log in with JWT-based authentication. <br>An email verification step is required after registration to activate the account.<br> This ensures that users provide valid email addresses.<br>
+***Password Change with Email Verification***:<br>
+Users can change their passwords by receiving a verification email<br> with a link to confirm the change, adding an extra layer of security.<br>
+***JWT-Based Authentication:***<br>

+Secure authentication using JSON Web Tokens (JWT), <br>allowing users to authenticate and perform actions securely across different sessions.<br>

 ## Usage